IADR Scientific Group Descriptions

 The primary purpose of the Craniofacial Biology Group (CBG) is to promote excellence in clinical, translational and basic science research focused on the craniofacial complex.
 This broad category of research encompasses topics that range from mechanisms of early craniofacial development to the diagnosis and treatment of malocclusion.
 The CBG supports and provides a forum for research on genetic and biochemical control of dental and craniofacial skeletal development; etiology, diagnosis and treatment of craniofacial anomalies; etiology, diagnosis and treatment of malocclusion; 3-D imaging of craniofacial structures; development of biomarkers, animal models of craniofacial development and other relevant topics.
 The CBG organizes oral presentations, scientific posters, symposia, workshops and Lunch & Learning sessions for IADR, AADR and combined IADR/AADR meetings.
 The CBG strongly encourages student participation at meetings and rewards outstanding student research through two awards: the IADR Craniofacial Biology Group Award and the IADR Bernard Sarnat Award.
 The CBG also organizes social events at IADR, AADR and combined IADR/AADR meetings.
 These events offer an excellent opportunity for networking and promote collaborative research opportunities.

-Dental Anesthesiology Research Group
+Dental Anesthesiology and Special Care Research Group

 Dental Materials Group